Leptomeningeal cancer: Signs and symptoms

+Depending on where the tumor cells settle, leptomeningeal cancer can cause almost any neurological problem.

-The most common symptoms of leptomeningeal cancer is pain and seizures.
-The other symptoms may include headaches (usually associated with nausea, vomiting, light-headedness), gait difficulties from weakness or ataxia, memory problems, incontinence, sensory abnormalities.
+The most common symptoms of leptomeningeal cancer are pain and seizures.
+The other symptoms may include headaches (usually associated with nausea, vomiting, light-headedness), gait difficulties from weakness or ataxia, memory problems, incontinence, and sensory abnormalities.
 In some cases, symptoms may include double vision, numb chin, back pain, leg weakness, sphincter-related problems, hydrocephalus, loss of urine control, and difficulty walking.
-Depending on where the tumor cells settle, leptomeningeal cancer can cause almost any neurological problem.

 Other symptoms that are less common cranial nerve abnormalities, spinal symptoms such as limb weakness and paresthesia, and bowel and bladder dysfunction.

 Diplopia is the most common symptom of cranial nerve dysfunction.
 Trigeminal sensory or motor loss, cochlear dysfunction, and optic neuropathy are also common findings.

 Spinal signs and symptoms include weakness, dermatomal or segmental sensory loss, and pain in the neck, back, or following radicular patterns.

 3 affected domains of neurological function: